IB Summer HomeworkPosted by Colleen Lum on 6/20/2018

-During the summer you will have be studying Topic 1 of the IB curriculum and preparing for your Internal Assessment.
+During the summer you will start Topic 1 of the IB curriculum and prepare for your Internal Assessment.
 Although there will be due dates throughout the summer, they will be posted weeks in advance because I am aware that you may be out of town or without Internet access at times during break.
 If you are going to be out of town for a longer period of time inform me ASAP to make alternative arrangements.
-A quiz on Topic 1 and Topic 2 (Mechanics) will be given the first Friday of the school year.
+A quiz on what is covered in Topic 1 this summer and Topic 2 (Mechanics) will be given the first Friday of the school year.

 Summer Work Checklist

 Purchase IB Physics Study Guide: 2014 edition: Oxford IB Diploma Program Paperback – October 29, 2014| ISBN-10: 0198393555 | ISBN-13: 978-0198393559.
 Available from Amazon.com for $38.00 or check out the 1st edition from the Centennial Media Center (Note: There have been SIGNIFICANT changes to the IB test so the 2014 edition is better).
 This will also be available at the IB Barnes and Noble Fundraiser.